Heroin Addiction Rehab Kennett Square PA

 Heroin Abuse Treatment at New Horizons Recovery in Chester County, Pennsylvania

 A lot of research can go into choosing an addiction treatment program.
 So much so that it can sometimes feel overwhelming.
 At New Horizons Recovery, we understand how difficult this choice can be, so we are ready to provide all prospective clients with a complete overview of their treatment plans.
-We offer a wide variety of addiction treatments, all of which are tailored to the needs of our clients.
+At our heroin addiction center in Kennett Square PA, we offer a wide variety of addiction treatments, all of which are tailored to the needs of our clients.
 Those who are still actively using heroin may be referred to an outside detox center before starting a New Horizons program.
 For more information on our addiction treatment programs in Chester County, Pennsylvania, or to schedule an appointment today, contact us 267.435.3134.